MarRamiro/MarRamiro/README.md

 ## About Me

 I'm a student at University of Copenhagen, where I also play futsal.
-I'm passionate about mathematics and computer science & engineering, constantly exploring their intersection to tackle complex problems and innovate.
+I'm passionate about mathematics, social sciences and computer science & engineering, constantly exploring their intersection to tackle complex problems and innovate.

 ## Skills